-PaudhewaleWelcome to Paudhewale, India’s largest online marketplace dedicated entirely to gardening.
+SellerWelcome to Paudhewale, India’s largest online marketplace dedicated entirely to gardening.
 Why limit your choices?
 We connect you with trusted, verified sellers nationwide to provide the widest variety of indoor and outdoor plants, exotic bonsai, and authentic grafted varieties.
 Explore thousands of products across every gardening category, from heavy-duty tools and organic soil mixes to decorative pots and seasonal bulbs.
 Enjoy the convenience of finding exactly what you need at the best prices, backed by safe, pan-India delivery.
-Buy plants online and build your dream garden today.https://seller.paudhewale.com/s/660a356584d1ac2391ae69de/6613ac525d0d0f436e067f0c/untitled-design-78--480x480.png
+Buy plants online and build your dream garden today.https://seller.paudhewale.com/s/660a356584d1ac2391ae69de/69fc2a4a74e0f5685ffe6316/gemini_generated_image_xztyckxztyckxzty-480x480.png

 Agam Kuan800007PatnaIN